 A pressure sensor can be triggered mechanically as an item passes the sensor.
-In its basic form, a pressure sensor shows the reading on a dial attached to the sensor but can also electronically transmit the reading to the MES application.
+In its basic form, a pressure sensor shows the reading on a dial attached to the sensor, but it can also electronically transmit the reading to the MES application.
 Other types of sensors include:

 When selecting a flow meter for the production line, you need to know information about the fluid involved, the rate of movement, and how to record the flow.
 Flow meter types include the following:

-- Positive Displacement – These flow meters use a mechanical effect to measure flow.
+- Positive Displacement: These flow meters use a mechanical effect to measure flow.
 The speed of the rotation of the meter indicates the flow of the liquid.

 A temperature sensor converts the temperature into another quantity such as mechanical movement for a dial or an electric voltage.